-Non-Exempt Employee: An incumbent who is subject to the overtime provisions of the Fair Labor Standards Act because of his or her assigned duties and/or salary.
+Non-Exempt Employee: An incumbent who is eligible for the overtime provisions of the Fair Labor Standards Act because of their assigned duties and/or salary.

-Organizational Chart/Structure: A common visual depiction of the roles and relationships between individuals within a unit or institution.
+Organizational Chart/Structure: A common visual depiction of the roles and relationships between positions within a unit or institution.
 Also known as an org chart.

-Overtime: Under the Fair Labor Standards Act, non-exempt employees must be paid at least 1 ½ (one-and-one half) times their normal wage rates or receive compensatory time for all hours worked in excess of 40 hours in any workweek.
+Overtime: Under the Fair Labor Standards Act, non-exempt employees must be paid at least 1 ½ (one-and-one half) times their normal wage rates or receive compensatory time off for all hours worked in excess of 40 hours in any workweek.
+Supervisory approval for overtime time must be received prior to working extra hours.
 Exempt employees are not eligible.

-Paid leave: Compensation earned during absence periods (vacation, holidays, jury duty, sick leave, military leave, etc.) based on prior accrual.
+Paid leave: Compensation earned during absence periods (annual leave, holidays, jury duty, sick leave, military leave, etc.) based on prior accrual.

 Percentile: A measure of location in a distribution of numbers that defines the value below which a given percentage of the data fall.
 For example, the 90th percentile is the point below which 90 percent of the data fall.